cspr-rad/actus-spec/spec/main.typ

 == Natural <type_Natural>

 A natural is a natural number.
-It is an integer (see @type_Integer) with the additional restriction that it must not be negative.
+It is an integer (see @type_Integer) with the additional restriction that it must not be negative (but includes zero).

 Naturals must not have a range restriction.